›› IT specialist ensures electrical safety

 REO's medical isolation transformers provide patients and medical staff with full electrical isolation and compliance with all relevant international standards.
 This protects both patients and equipment.

-"In some applications such as invasive procedures, or treatment that involves penetrating the outer layer of epidermis that normally acts as insulation and provides an earth, the body's natural insulation can be reduced to as little as one percent of its normal level," explained Steve Hughes, managing director of REO.
+"In some applications such as invasive procedures, or treatment that involves penetrating the outer layer of epidermis that normally acts as insulation and provides an earth, the body's natural insulation can be reduced to as little as one per cent of its normal level," explained Steve Hughes, managing director of REO.
 "In these situations, medical isolation transformers can really help to minimise current leakage to provide better protection during the procedure."

 "There's not just a physical benefit either," continued Hughes.
-"Lack of isolation can lead to power surges, electromagnetic interference (EMI), overload and core inefficiency, raising energy costs, reducing reliability and, in rare cases, resulting in system failure."
+"Lack of isolation can lead to power surges, electromagnetic interference (EMI), overload and core inefficiency, rising energy costs, reducing reliability and, in rare cases, resulting in system failure."

 One of REO's core products used to solve the problem is the REOMED compact transformer for use in medical applications.
 Conforming to international standards DIN EN IEC 60601-1 3rd edition, the REOMED transformer can be configured to use a variety of input voltage combinations from 0-115V to 0-100-115V, providing an output voltage of 230V.